Embeddings of Complex Supermanifolds: Introduction

 \subsection{Conventions}

 We work over the field of complex numbers.
-Pairs $(X, T^*_{X, -})$, referred to as `supergeometries', will comprise a complex manifold $X$ (usually compact) and a holomorphic vector bundle $T^*_{X, -}$.
+Pairs $(X, T^*_{X, -})$ are referred to as `models'.
+They comprise a complex manifold $X$ (usually compact) and a holomorphic vector bundle $T^*_{X, -}$.
 We view $X$ as a locally ringed space with structure sheaf $\Oc_X$ and $T^*_{X, -}$ as a locally free sheaf of $\Oc_X$-modules.
 Morphisms are always holomorphic and so pulling back and pushing forward along them will define exact functors on the respective module categories.
 We refer to \cite{GRAUREM} for the general theory of complex manifolds and sheaves on them.
 We reference \cite{YMAN, QFAS} for foundational aspects of complex supermanifold theory.
-The morphisms of supercommutative algebras considered here are required to preserve the parity and so are always even.
+The morphisms of supercommutative algebras considered here are required to preserve the parity and so, in this sense, are always `even'.